- Assessing crypt/mausoleum remains

 - Collaboration on research projects with focus on public dissemination and scientific publication

-I am a forensic anthropologist currently involved in an interesting innovative DNA project which tries to shed light on a prominent Anglo-Irish family name: Barry.
+I was involved in an interesting innovative DNA project which tries to shed light on a prominent Anglo-Irish family name: Barry.

-My part in the project is to apply for licenses to access mausoleum/crypt remains in Ireland, conduct a forensic analysis to identifiy the possible age-at-death, biological sex, ancestry/ethnicity and other traits such as stature and any pathologies/trauma.
+My part in the project was to apply for licenses to access mausoleum/crypt remains in Ireland, conduct a forensic analysis to identify the possible age-at-death, biological sex, ancestry/ethnicity and other traits such as stature and any pathologies/trauma.